bigsmokecriminal/freedyndnss/README.md

 Create a config file (see `example/example_config.toml`).

-You can alcso add it to your cronjobs for automated DynDns updates.
+You can also add it to your cronjobs for automated DynDns updates.

 ## Usage